chenxuan520/cppnet/README.en.md

     - test is the test case
     - third_party is a third-party repository, currently only depends on cpptest for unit testing in the test folder
     - build.sh generates the lib static library and the unit test binary file
+    - docs is the interface documentation
+    - demo is the reference example
 ```tree
 .
 ├── LICENSE